momoway/llm-infer/README.md

 This project implements concepts from:

 - Kwon et al. (2023): "Efficient Memory Management for Large Language Model Serving with PagedAttention" (vLLM)
+- Yu et al. (2022): "Orca: A Distributed Serving System for Transformer-Based Generative Models"
+- Agrawal et al. (2024): "Taming Throughput-Latency Tradeoff in LLM Inference with Sarathi-Serve"
-- Zheng et al. (2024): "SGLang: Efficient Execution of Structured Language Model Programs"
+- Sheng et al. (2024): "Fairness in Serving Large Language Models"
-- Jain et al. (1984): "A Quantitative Measure Of Fairness And Discrimination For Resource Allocation In Shared Computer Systems"
+- Law (2015): "Simulation Modeling and Analysis"

 ## Authors

 **INDENG 174 Group 9**
-- Runyuan He (3041920716)
+- Runyuan He
-- Jiedong Zhang (3041913865)
+- Jiedong Zhang
-- Qingyang Xu (3041979645)
+- Qingyang Xu

 ## License

-This project is for academic purposes as part of INDENG 174 coursework.
+This project is for academic purposes as part of INDENG 174 coursework at UC Berkeley.